willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-wfm-integration.md

 - **Two-way sync (WFM system and Shifts)**: This setup allows for a bidirectional sync.
 Schedule data in your WFM system is synced to Shifts, and any changes made in Shifts by users are synced back to your WFM system.
 The connector validates and approves the changes users make in Shifts according to business rules enforced by your WFM system before the changes are written to Shifts.

+> [!NOTE]
+> You can also used managed connectors to integrate Shifts with your WFM system.
+To learn more about managed connectors and the supported WFM systems, see [Shifts connectors](shifts-connectors.md).

 ### Terminology used in this article

 |Term |Description |